Seattle moves forward with scooter-share pilot program

 SEATTLE — Editor's note: The above video is from a May 2019 story on Seattle's consideration of the scooter-share program.

-The city of Seattle has begun initial steps to prepare for a Lime scooter-share pilot program that will begin next spring.
+Seattle is moving forward with a scooter-share pilot program, slated to begin next spring.

-Over the past few months, the city has been laying groundwork for a scooter-share pilot, studying cities like Portland and Los Angeles who have their own programs.
+Over the past few months, the city has been laying groundwork for electric scooter-sharing, studying cities like Portland and Los Angeles who have their own programs.

 Seattle was one of the first cities in the country to embrace dockless bicycle-sharing programs.
 However, the city has been reluctant to move forward with a scooter-share program, even though neighboring cities like Redmond, Bothell and Tacoma launched their own programs.